Home modifications are changes made to the structure of your home so you can continue to live safely and independently.

 What does the ILC provide?

 The Independent Living Centre WA (ILC) provide consultation and assessment for home modifications.
-This includes free information and advice from our Assistive Technology Service about your home modification options to support greater safety and independence.
+This includes information and advice from our Assistive Technology Service about your home modification options to support greater safety and independence.

 In addition, through our Community Allied Health Services our occupational therapists can visit you at home to complete an assessment, provide suitable recommendations, liaise with home modification providers and help work with you to manage the process from start to finish.